JWoltjen/todo-w-reduxtoolkit/README.md

 and return the todos object.

 Since an action was created, todoSlice will find the appropriate reducer for the action.
-It will then take the current state, the action, and return a payload, in this case with the todos fetched from the API.
+It will then take the current state, the action, and return a payload, for example with the todos fetched from the API.
 The components that depend on the redux store for state management (which is itself importing the reducers from todoSlice) will then be updated with the current state of the todos.
 Once the state of the todos has been updated in the components, the JSX rerenders and updates the page.
 All of this is possible because the getTodosAsync method is dispatched in a useEffect when the component first mounts.